 This form is to be filed at the end of the election or when you are no longer receiving or spending political contributions.
 The final report form is included at the end of Form C/OH and is designated as form C/OH-FR.
 Please refer to the Instruction Guide, which explains how to complete this form.

 - Texas Ethics Commission - Title 15 of the Texas Election Code

 This information pertains to the filing requirements of campaign expenditure reports.
 Title 15 also contains regulations on political advertising.

 - Campaign Finance Filing Guide for Candidates and Officeholders

 - Political Advertising - What You Need to Know

 - Affinity and Consanguinity Charts as they relate to Conflict of Interest.

 The Texas Ethics Commission is responsible for administering and enforcing Title 15, Election Code, concerning political contributions and expenditures, and political advertising.
 You may direct questions about campaign finance law to the Texas Ethics Commission at (512) 463-5800.
 Information may also be accessed at the Texas Ethics Commission website.

 In addition to requirements of Texas state law, the Highland Village City Charter (Section 8.02D) requires candidates to file a public disclosure statement with the City Secretary.
 This provision requires candidates to file a financial disclosure statement with the City Secretary twenty-one (21) days prior to the day of election.
-The last day to file the disclosure statement is Monday, April 17, 2017.
+Please note, the deadline is extended if it falls on a Saturday or Sunday.
+For the May 5, 2018 General Election, the last day to file the public disclosure statement is Monday, April 16, 2018.